Croatian Island Hopping

 – Explore the islands of the Sibenik archipelago and the surrounding beautiful turquoise sea

-– Visit and walk Zlarin, Kaprije, Obonjan, Prvic and other nearby islands
+– Visit and walk on Zlarin, Kaprije and Prvic islands

 – Experience the Dalmatian Croatian cuisine and local specialities

 – Kayak alongside swimmers if you wish and discover the Dalmatian islands

 – Krapanj island is featured amongst 10 best islands in Croatia

 Fully guided tour with comprehensive safety escort (3 boats, 2 swimming guides, 1 local boat pilot), swim coaching, technique & stroke analysis, 6 nights accommodation, all breakfasts, all lunches and 2 hotel dinners (welcome, farewell).
 Each guest receives a swim hat and swimming towel.
 A limited number of wetsuits, fins, rash vests and other swimming gear (including kayak) will be available to use free of charge.

 Travel to and from the start of the tour, 4 evening meals, drinks.
 Single room supplement: from 90 EUR.

 Local Operational Policy